EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

     # ...
 ```

-You can even pass several form themes in an array to use all of them when
+The `form_theme` option even allows to define an array of form themes and all of
-rendering the backend forms:
+them will be used when rendering the backend forms:

 ```yaml
 easy_admin: